 Arrival and Orientation

-Internships in Thessaloniki begin on the first and third Monday of the month.
+Internships in Thessaloniki begin every Monday.
 Exceptions may be made to this when start dates are shifted to avoid public holiday disruptions or closed when the program has already reached capacity.
 Note that there are typically less placements available during August, due to the summer vacation period in Greece.
-Interns may choose to spend a minimum of 2 weeks, up to a maximum of 24 weeks.
+Interns may choose to spend a minimum of 2 weeks, up to a maximum of 12 weeks.

 Airport pick up and accommodation are included in the Program Fee.
 The accommodation is covered from the Sunday night before the Monday start date - interns are required to arrive no later than the Sunday before their Monday start date, as all orientations are held on Mondays.

 In order to receive the airport pick up service which is included in the Program Fee, interns are required to arrive on the Sunday before their Monday start date, between 9am and 6pm.
 An extra charge applies to any airport pickups outside this timeframe.
 The port of entry is the Thessaloniki Airport Makedonia (SKG).
 Upon arrival, interns will be met, greeted, and transferred to the accommodation.